Mobile Banking Applications Development To Achieve a Competitive Advantage

 Furthermore, another group of banks, instead, opt for purchasing mobile banking software off-the-shelf because it is quick and cost-effective.
 Although purchasing out-of-the-box solutions can help fulfill the Bank's short-term needs, such mobile banking solutions usually have limited capabilities and are not sufficient to achieve the bank's long-term goals.

-For that reason, it is suggested that banks explore different options in which a bank can re-design and improve its mobile banking solution and make it a competitive advantage.
+For that reason, it is suggested that banks explore different options in which a bank can re-design and improve their mobile banking solution and make it a competitive advantage.

 How Mobile Banking solutions can be improved to bring added value?